Click here to contact Mr. Harlander Click here to sign up for Guardian Summaries Click here to view Course SyllabiWelcome to Mr. Harlander's classes.

 Classroom is designed to help teachers create and collect assignments digitally, including time-saving features like the ability to automatically make a copy of a Google Document for each student.
 It also creates Drive folders for each assignment and for each student to help keep everyone organized.
 Tests and quizzes can also be given through Google Forms with automatic scoring providing students with instant feedback.

-Students can keep track of what’s due on the Assignments page and begin working with just a click.
+Students can keep track of what’s due on the Classwork page and begin working with just a click.
 Teachers can quickly see who has or hasn't completed the work, and provide direct, real-time feedback and grades right in Classroom.
 Parents have access to a new feature called Guardian Summaries to further communication between the classroom and home.To access Classroom from this page, click on the following icon wherever it is seen on this site:Technology Education combines the knowledge and skills of Math, Science, Engineering, ELA, and History to create a unique learning experience where students solve real-world problems.We believe that Technology Education is:

 New York State Technology Education Association